dr-crunch/nullification-loops/compendium.md

 For the purpose of judicial review and technical accuracy, it is essential to first distinguish between two distinct EU leadership roles: the **Presidency of the Council of the European Union** (a rotating role held by Member State governments) and the **President of the European Council** (a permanent individual position, currently held by **António Costa**).

+**Legal Question for CJEU**:

+> "Can a Member State lawfully hold the Council Presidency while suppressing an ethics complaint that documents its own breach of Treaty obligations in areas within the Presidency's functional responsibilities?"

 🇫🇷 Synopsis en Français: [boucles-de-nullification](https://github.com/dr-crunch/nullification-loops/blob/main/compendium/boucles-de-nullification.md)
 🇪🇸 Sinopsis en Español: [bucles-de-nulificación](https://github.com/dr-crunch/nullification-loops/blob/main/compendium/bucles-de-nullificacion.md)
 🇨🇾 Σύνοψη στα κυπριακά ελληνικά: [vróchoi-kýrosis-CY](https://github.com/dr-crunch/nullification-loops/blob/main/compendiumvrochoi-kyrosis-CY.md)